Europa Clipper: Europa Imaging System (EIS)

+The principal investigator is Elizabeth Turtle of the Applied Physics Laboratory.

 Europa Ultraviolet Spectrograph (Europa-UVS)

-The Europa Ultraviolet Spectrograph instrument will be able to detect small plumes and will provide valuable data about the composition and dynamics of the moon's exosphere.
-The principal investigator Kurt Retherford was part of a group that discovered plumes erupting from Europa while using the Hubble Space Telescope in the UV spectrum.
+The Europa Ultraviolet Spectrograph instrument will be able to detect small erupting plumes, and will provide valuable data about the composition and dynamics of the moon's exosphere.

+The principal investigator is Kurt Retherford of Southwest Research Institute.
+Retherford was previously a member of the group that discovered plumes erupting from Europa while using the Hubble Space Telescope in the UV spectrum.

 Radar for Europa Assessment and Sounding: Ocean to Near-surface (REASON)

-The Radar for Europa Assessment and Sounding: Ocean to Near-surface (REASON) is a dual-frequency ice penetrating radar instrument that is designed to characterize and sound Europa's ice crust from the near-surface to the ocean, revealing the hidden structure of Europa's ice shell and potential water pockets within.
-This instrument will be built by Jet Propulsion Laboratory.
+The Radar for Europa Assessment and Sounding: Ocean to Near-surface (REASON) is a dual-frequency ice penetrating radar (9 and 60 MHz) instrument that is designed to sound Europa's ice crust from the near-surface to the ocean, revealing the hidden structure of Europa's ice shell and potential water pockets within.
+REASON will probe the exosphere, surface and near-surface and the full depth of the ice shell to the ice-ocean interface up to 30 km.

-Interior Characterization of Europa using Magnetometry (ICEMAG)

-The Interior Characterization of Europa using Magnetometry (ICEMAG) was cancelled due to cost overruns.
-ICEMAG will be replaced by a simpler magnetometer.
+The principal investigator is Donald Blankenship of the University of Texas at Austin.
+This instrument was built by Jet Propulsion Laboratory.